m-reza-rahman/jakartaee-docker/javaee/javaee-cafe-demo/database/README.md

 **Via docker-compose.yml**

-1. Run the following docker-compose command and wait for it to initialize completely:
+1. Make sure Docker is running.
+Open a console.
+Change diretories within this repository code in your file system to javaee\javaee-cafe-demo\database.
+Run the following docker-compose command and wait for it to initialize completely:

     ```bash
     $ docker-compose -f docker-compose.yml up